 - Indeed and LinkedIn, as well as other established job boards, also occasionally feature remote work so you search there as well.
 Just search for “remote” or “work from home” and these opportunities will appear.
 The Generation PR job board has remote jobs as well.

 Okay, let’s get into it!
-Here are eight job boards with marketing and communications work available right now.
+Here are ten remote job boards with marketing and communications work available right now.

 Every type of industry is represented on this site, including advertising, PR, and marketing.
 Use the link above to find jobs specifically available to Canadian workers.